The Experience Matters More Than the Price!

 2. Organise your stall

-Dust items, remove dirt as best as possible, if you have plenty of stock, don’t show it all at once, store some under the table and take it out as you sell.
+Dust items, and remove dirt as best as possible, if you have plenty of stock, don’t show it all at once, store some under the table and take it out as you sell.

 3. Your customer is Special